wazuh/wazuh-documentation/source/packaging/generate-rpm-package.rst

         -c, --checksum <path>     [Optional] Generate checksum on the desired path (by default, if no path is specified it will be generated on the same directory than the package).
         -h, --help                Show this help.

-Below, you will find some examples of how to build a RPM package.
+Below, you will find some examples of how to build an RPM package.

 .. code-block:: console